RutuK17/Terraform/basics/providers.md

 You can create your own provider if you have an API to interact with, but thousands already exist in the Terraform Registry (https://registry.terraform.io/browse/providers)

+** In simple terms, a Terraform provider is a plugin that lets Terraform talk to and manage different services or platforms, like cloud providers or other tools. **

 ### References: ###